Updated: December 10, 2024

 Capital Gains Tax

-Capital gains refers to the profit made from the property’s sale that may be subject to taxation.
-When you sell your Portuguese property, you will need to submit the purchase details of the property to the tax authorities for a capital gains assessment.
+Capital gains refer to the profit made from the property’s sale that may be subject to taxation.
+When you sell your Portuguese property, you will need to submit the purchase details to the tax authorities for a capital gains assessment.
 If you reinvest the total selling price in a new home, you may be exempt from capital gains tax.
 Our article, Property Taxes in Portugal 2024: An Overview, is a comprehensive guide to property tax in Portugal that you may find beneficial.

 Additional Property Purchase Costs to Consider